Immanuel-C/RunGameEngine/README.md

 **Make sure you have all the irrKlang .dll files and the Res folder in the Application build directory.** It should already be in the debug compile location.

-To build all you need to do is open the project in visual studio 2022 and run.
+To build you need to make sure you **right click on the RunGameEngine project and then click build**.
+If you dont.
+The .lib file and the header files may be mismatched

 **All the libraries I am using for the game engine**